martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 CertificateRequest.

 The server MUST first send a WAITING_FOR_AUTH frame (see {{frame}}) on the stream which triggered the request for client credentials.
 The certificate_request_id (name TBD) field of the TLS CertificateRequest is populated by the server with the same value in the WAITING_FOR_AUTH frame.
-Subsequent WAITING_FOR_AUTH frames MAY be sent when the server is awaiting ongoing client authentication before responding.
+Subsequent WAITING_FOR_AUTH frames with the same request identifier MAY be sent on other streams while the server is awaiting client authentication with the same parameters.
 This allows a client to correlate the TLS CertificateRequest with one or more outstanding requests.

-A server MAY send multiple TLS CertificateRequest messages.
-If a server requires that a client provide multiple certificates before authorizing a single request, it MUST await a response to the first TLS CertificateRequest message before sending another TLS CertificateRequest for the same stream.
+A server MAY send multiple concurrent TLS CertificateRequest messages.
+If a server requires that a client provide multiple certificates before authorizing a single request, it MUST send WAITING_FOR_AUTH frames with different request identifiers before sending subsequent TLS CertificateRequest messages.
-CertificateRequest messages for other streams MAY be sent without waiting.
-The server MUST precede each new CertificateRequest with a new WAITING_FOR_AUTH frame referencing it.

 # HTTP/2 Request Correlation in TLS 1.2 {#aci-12}

-An HTTP/2 server that uses TLS 1.2 initiates client authentication by sending a an HTTP/2 WAITING_FOR_AUTH frame containing a random value, followed by a TLS HelloRequest.
+An HTTP/2 server that uses TLS 1.2 initiates client authentication by sending a an HTTP/2 WAITING_FOR_AUTH frame followed by a TLS HelloRequest.
 This triggers a TLS renegotiation.

 An HTTP/2 client that receives a TLS HelloRequest message MUST initiate a TLS handshake, including an empty `application_context_id` extension.
 If the client